norihiro/obs-face-tracker/README.md

 ## Introduction

-This plugin provide video filters for face detection and face tracking for mainly a speaking person.
+This plugin provide a feature to track face of a person by detecting and tracking a face.

 This plugin employs [dlib](http://dlib.net/) on face detection and object tracking.
 The frame of the source is periodically taken to face detection algorithm.